Hope lingers in advocates’ efforts to stop Nestlé from increasing water use in Florida springs

 GAINESVILLE, Fla.
-(WFLA) – A battle continues as Nestlé Waters continues its efforts to expand a permit to take more than a million gallons a day from a popular tourist spot in Florida.
+(WFLA) – A battle continues as Nestlé Waters continues its efforts to expand a permit from Seven Springs Water Co. to take more than a million gallons a day from a popular tourist spot in Florida.

-Outdoors enthusiasts and conservation activists, however, are holding out hope after a third request for more information came from the Suwannee River Water Management District.
+Outdoors enthusiasts and conservation activists, however, are holding out hope after the third request for more information came from the Suwannee River Water Management District.

-8 On Your Side reported when Nestlé attempted to expand its permit last November to allow four times more water to be bottled than previously allowed.
+8 On Your Side reported when Seven Springs Water Co. – a supplier to Nestlé – attempted to expand its permit last November to allow four times more water to be bottled than previously allowed.
 That came after the company’s former permit expired in June.

 Now the Suwannee River Water Management District is asking for more in-depth information on the environmental impacts of the expanded permit.